BIDS/repro-case-studies/case-studies/omesnard.md

 Our research lab has developed over the years a consistent workflow that, we believe, leads to reproducible research.
 A previous study coming out of our lab, published in Krishnan et al. (2014), already satisfies the criteria of the "Reproducibility PI Manifesto" (Barba, 2012).
-[cuIBM](https://github.com/barbagroup/cuIBM), the code used for that study, is version-controled and open source (hosted on GitHub); we completed a [Validation & Verification study](http://dx.doi.org/10.6084/m9.figshare.92789) that is published openly on figshare; the data and main figures of the paper are also available on figshare under CC-BY, and the paper [pre-print](http://arxiv.org/abs/1309.2969) is available on arXiv (revised post peer review).
+[cuIBM](https://github.com/barbagroup/cuIBM), the code used for that study, is version-controlled and open source (hosted on GitHub); we completed a [Validation & Verification study](http://dx.doi.org/10.6084/m9.figshare.92789) that is published openly on figshare; the data and main figures of the paper are also available on figshare under CC-BY, and the paper [pre-print](http://arxiv.org/abs/1309.2969) is available on arXiv (revised post peer review).
 Here, we describe our effort to achieve full replication of our previous conclusions in Krishnan et al. (2014) about the aerodynamic characteristics of the flying snakes' body cross-section.
 We used a total of four CFD codes to reproduce and replicate our own findings in a scenario of highly unsteady flow, dominated by vorticity.
 In every case, there were failures and difficulties, leading to improvements in our workflow and conclusions about the special challenges for reproducibility in our application scenario.